 This type of thinking reminds us that it is not good to feel satisfied quickly, that we have to find more routes, more alternatives, generate more proposals.
 It pushes us not to become complacent.
 This hat helps us to get rid of external and internal judgments, instead it encourages us to let our imagination flow.

 The Yellow Hat.- While the black hat offered us that logical-negative approach so useful to be more realistic in our day-to-day life, the yellow hat teaches us to apply a logical-positive approach to thinking.
 We can see possibilities where others see closed doors.
-Therefore with this had while keeping us realistic it also gives us a more optimistic approach to reality and encourages us to see new challenges.
+Therefore this hat while keeping us realistic, it also gives us a more optimistic approach to reality and encourages us to see new challenges.
 Unlike the red hat, the yellow hat’s positivity is always realistic and logical.
 This hat allows us to dream while keeping our feet solidly on the ground.

 The Blue Hat.- The blue color covers everything; is always present and dominates every aspect cover by the other hats.
 It transmits tranquility, balance and also self-control.
-Within the technique of the 6 thinking hats, this is the one that has control over the whole process, hence its dynamic is used twice: at the beginning and at the end.
+Within the technique of the 6 thinking hats, this is the one that has control over the whole process, hence its dynamic is used twice… at the beginning and at the end.

 At the beginning by guiding the process of what hats to wear, what order should we follow.
 In the end the blue hat is present helping us to make a decision.

-The blue hat represents therefore structured thinking, which focuses and guides us in each step, pointing out alternatives, proposing new strategies and maintaining control in each sequence in order for us not to lose ourselves or get stuck.
+The blue hat represents therefore structured thinking, which focuses and guides us during each step, pointing out alternatives, proposing new strategies and maintaining control in each sequence in order for us not to lose ourselves or get stuck.